annatrendl/ESRC_SDAI/JeS_fields.md

 Our previous investigation of the link between football and domestic abuse had shown that alcohol-related domestic abuse increase by 61% when the England national football team wins.

-In this research project, we aim to conduct the first
+In this research project, we aim to conduct the first comprehensive investigation of the individual and environmental factors conducive to domestic abuse, and the casual consequences of being a direct or indirect victim of domestic abuse.

 what we know so far